akshatjaipuria/Mask-and-Depth-Prediction/data/README.md

 | fg_bg_depth | 1 | [0.4373] | [0.2728] |

 ## Directory structure
-The directory structure after extracting the three zip files is as follows:
+The directory structures after extracting the three zip files are as follows:
 > File 1
 ```
 dataset.